Mesnage-Org/pgfinder/docs/usage.md

 Each option in the configuration file can be over-ridden at the command line, see `pythong find_pg.py --help** for more information.

-**FIXME** Need to make this work on M$-Windows as easily as possible, ideally avoiding the need for users to install virtual environments such as [Miniconda](https://docs.conda.io/en/latest/miniconda.html), to which end investigate packaging with [pipx](https://pypa.github.io/pipx/), although if the plan long-term is to develop a WebUI/service should time be spent on this?

 ## Testing